Shane Heal: Australian Institute of Sport

+Heal held an Australian Institute of Sport basketball scholarship, and he played youth basketball there, from 1987 to 1988.

 NBL

-Heal played for the Brisbane Bullets, Geelong Supercats, Sydney Kings, South Dragons and Gold Coast Blaze.
+Heal spent most of his professional club career playing in Australia's NBL.
+He played with the Brisbane Bullets, Geelong Supercats, Sydney Kings, South Dragons and Gold Coast Blaze.
 He was a member of the Kings' 2003 NBL championship-winning team.
 Between 2006 and 2008, he served as player-coach of the Dragons.
-For the 2008–09 NBL season, Heal was part of the inaugural Blaze squad.
-He retired in February 2009 at age 38 after a 21-year career.
+He played his final season in the 2008–09 NBL season with the Blaze.
+He retired in February 2009, at age 38, after a 21-year career.
 In 440 games, he averaged 20.6 points and 6.1 assists.

-Heal was named in the Sydney Kings 25th Anniversary Team.
+He was named in the Sydney Kings 25th Anniversary Team.